lowcomote/jsonschemadsl.parent/EVALUATION.md

 ## RQ3: Comparison of existing JSON Schema editors

-In the following table we compare Altova XML Spy Enterprise Edition 2021, Visual Studio Code 1.56.2 and JSON Schema DSL Editor of this repository.
+In the following table we compare Altova XML Spy Enterprise Edition 2021 rel 3, Visual Studio Code 1.56.2 and JSON Schema DSL Editor of this repository.
 We compare their capabilities to edit a JSON Schema (M2) conforming to the Metaschema Draft07 (M3), and the capabilities to edit a JSON Instance (M1) conforming to a JSON Schema (M2).